 To add a digital filter, place a <filter> element under the root element.
-Next to the global configuration elements described above, the following elements configure the digital filter:
+Next to the global configuration elements described above, the following elements configure the digital filter: <filter-time> InputValue This tag is only applicable for the exponential and double-exponential filter types.

-<filter-time> InputValue

-This tag is only applicable for the exponential and double-exponential filter types.
 It controls the bandwidth of the filter.
 The bandwidth in Hz of the filter is: 1/filter-time.
-So a low-pass filter with a bandwidth of 10Hz would have a filter time of 1/10 = 0.1

-<samples> InputValue This tag only makes sense for the moving-average filter.

-It says how many past samples to average.

-<max-rate-of-change>

-InputValue This tag is applicable for the noise-spike filter.

-It says how much the value is allowed to change per second.

-<gain> InputValue
+So a low-pass filter with a bandwidth of 10Hz would have a filter time of 1/10 = 0.1This tag only makes sense for the moving-average filter. <samples> InputValue It says how many past samples to average. <max-rate-of-change> InputValue This tag is applicable for the noise-spike filter.
+It says how much the value is allowed to change per second <gain> InputValue This is only applicable to the gain and reciprocal filter t The output for gain filter is computed as inputgain while the reciprocal filter computes output as gain/input for inj values != 0 (zero).
+Gain may be a constant, a property name defined by a <prop> element within the <gain> element or a property name initialized to a value by using a <prop> and <value> element.